 What is Regulation E?

 Regulation E (Reg E) is a set of rules that govern electronic fund transfers (EFTs) in the United States.
 It's part of the Electronic Fund Transfer Act (EFTA), which was passed in 1978.
 Basically, Reg E is designed to protect consumers when they're moving money electronically—whether that's transferring money between accounts, paying bills online, or using debit cards.
+Reg E ensures that no matter which financial institution a consumer banks with, if they notice fraud on their card, they can expect a similar experience in terms of what is communicated, how it is investigated and how quickly, what they are held liable for and when and how much provisional credit is issued.

 Why Should You Care?